Protopaco/lab-01b-github-markdown/README.md

 # Reread the Instructions

-1) Realize that you were supposed to add lists and other formatting AFTER you add the instructions
+1) Realize that you were supposed to add lists and other formatting **AFTER** you add the instructions

     * worry that it might affect your grade

-    * hope your winning personality will with your some extra credit
+    * hope your *winning* personality will win your some extra credit
     * ACP and go have a beer